-132 Impact track applicable to development proposals not otherwise provided for development proposal means a development proposal if-
+132 Impact track applicable to development proposals not otherwise provided for

 - (a) the relevant development table for the proposal does not state- - (i) which assessment track applies to the proposal; or - (ii) that the proposal is exempt from requiring development approval or is prohibited; and - (b) the proposal is not exempt from requiring development approval under the relevant development table or by regulation. - (2) The impact track applies to the development proposal.